top of page

 Search

-ericdigangi
+• ericdigangi

 Bacteria thrive when they are supplied with the sources of nutrition that they are best adapted to using.
-By eating a wide variety of foods, you will increase the diversity of your gut microbiome by making so more of them have their preferred source of nutrition.
-It is recommended that you eat thirty different plants a week to maintain a healthy and diverse microbiome.
+By eating a wide variety of foods, you will increase the diversity of your gut microbiota by making so more of them have their preferred source of nutrition.
+It is recommended that you eat thirty different plants a week to maintain a healthy and diverse microbiota.
 This may sound like a big ask but these plants can be in the form of vegetables, fruits, grains, beans seeds, herbs, and spices so you have a lot of options available to you.
-You should also avoid foods that have been found to be bad for your gut microbiome like processed foods, food high in refined sugar, and foods with saturated fats.
+You should also avoid foods that have been found to be bad for your gut microbiota like processed foods, food high in refined sugar, and foods with saturated fats.

 Comments